 CLI (local) - the Crypto Officer must authenticate by using user ID and password.
 The password must be at least six characters long.
 Numeric, alphabetic (upper and lowercase), and keyboard and extended characters can be used.
 The local interface is also used to establish the keys necessary for authentication when using the two alternate methods of communication to perform.
 Before the alternate methods can be used key pairs are generated outside the module and then the public key is loaded by the Crypto Officer after local authentication.
 The SSH session requires that the client Diffie-Hellman public key is loaded into the module.
 For TLS the client RSA public key is loaded.

-- CLI (remote) -The Crypto Officer authenticates during the SSH session establishment.
-Once a session is established, the Crypto Officer can also be asked to authenticate again by using the user ID and password before the management interface can finally be accessed. - SmartDashBoard (Check Point Management Station) A TLS session is established between the Check Point management station and the VPN Appliance, the Crypto Officer must authenticate with his private key against his pre-loaded digital certificate, issued by a trusted Certification Authority (CA).
-A TLS

-RSA key pair is used for authentication during TLS session establishment.
+- CLI (remote) for this authentication method, an RSA or DSA key pair is first generated at the client.
+The Authorized RSA or DSA public key associated with the key pair is then output from the client to be entered into the module.
+Before starting an SSH session, the Crypto Officer must login to the module locally at initialization through the console CLI and enter the Authorized RSA or DSA public key generated at the client.
+The Crypto Officer can now successfully authenticate during the SSH session establishment using the private key.
+Once a session is established, the Crypto Officer can also be asked to authenticate again by using the user ID and password before the management interface can finally be accessed. - SNMP the Crypto Officer must authenticate by using the user ID and password.
+It is the same password used to access the CLI.
+The only restriction is that the password must be at least eight characters long. - SmartDashBoard (Check Point Management Station) A TLS session is established between the Check Point management station and the VPN Appliance, the Crypto Officer must authenticate with his private key against his pre-loaded digital certificate issued by a trusted Certification Authority (CA).
+A TLS RSA key pair is used for authentication during TLS session establishment.